nndas11/287/README.md

 Notes:

-- The Selenium test was updated to write `expected.txt` and `actual.txt` directly and then call the scoring helper; that is the simplest and most robust flow.
+- The Selenium test writes `expected.txt` and `actual.txt` directly and then call the scoring helper;

-- If the NotebookLM DOM changes or your artifact filenames differ, update `scripts/generate_expected_actual.py` selectors accordingly or write `expected.txt`/`actual.txt` directly from the capture script.
+- If the NotebookLM DOM changes or the artifact filenames differ, update `scripts/generate_expected_actual.py` selectors accordingly or write `expected.txt`/`actual.txt` directly from the capture script.

 **Selenium notes / troubleshooting**

 - If you see `session not created: Chrome instance exited`, it often means the Chrome profile is in use or incompatible with the driver.
 Close Chrome, or pass a copy of the profile to `USER_DATA_DIR`.
 - If you prefer isolation, run Chrome with a fresh temporary profile (omit `USER_DATA_DIR`) so Chrome/Chromedriver create a new profile for the test run.

-**Contributing**

-- Fixes and improvements welcome.
-Open a PR with small, focused commits.
-If you change dependencies, update `requirements.txt` and note platform-specific packages (e.g., `faiss-cpu` may not be available on macOS).

-**Contact / Next steps**

-- For help running the browser tests or creating an offline scoring harness, tell me which environment you prefer (local Chrome, headless CI, Playwright) and I can add a ready-to-run pytest wrapper.